Classical and Quantum Mechanics via Lie algebras

 \section{Lagrangian mechanics}

-Frequently, and especially in relativistic field theory, a classical system is definied in terms of the Lagrangian approach to mechanics.
+Frequently, and especially in relativistic field theory, a classical system is defined in terms of the Lagrangian approach to mechanics.
 We consider here the \bfi{autonomous} case only, where the Lagrangian is time-independent.

-The basic object is now a \bfi{Lagrangian} $L\in\C^\infty(T\Mz_c)$, a function of ponits in the tangent space $T\Mz_c$ of a configuration manifold $\Mz_c$.
+The basic object is now a \bfi{Lagrangian} $L\in\C^\infty(T\Mz_c)$, a function of points in the tangent space $T\Mz_c$ of a configuration manifold $\Mz_c$.
 As in the Hamiltonian case, we restrict our attention to the case where $\Mz_c$ is a nonempty, open subset of a convenient vector space $\Fz$ over $\Rz$.
 Then the tangent space is $T\Mz_c=\Mz_c\times\Fz$, points in $T\Mz_c$ are pairs $(q,v)$ consisting of a configuration point $q\in\Mz_c$ and a tangent vector $v\in\Fz$ at $q$, referred to as \bfi{velocity}, and the Lagrangian is a function with function values $L(q,v)$.